jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

 ## Packaging and Building

 We have used `Maven` to build the project.
-So, in order to manage building dependencies a `pom.xml` file needs to be written.
+So, to manage building dependencies a `pom.xml` file needs to be written.

 We have used `Java 8` as our `JDK`.
 To use the same add following